codalab/codalab-worksheets/README.md

 We provide a convenience script that uses `docker-compose` to bring up a full fledged CodaLab server in this repo.
 To get started, make sure you have a recent version of Docker and docker-compose installed.
-Simply run `bash docker/codalab_service/start_service.sh -i` to bring up a fresh instance of CodaLab with the default configuration.
+Simply run `./codalab_service.py start -i` to bring up a fresh instance of CodaLab with the default configuration.
-If you've made local changes to the codebase and would like to rebuild docker images from the current state of the codebase, use `bash docker/codalab_service/start_service.sh -i -b`.
+If you've made local changes to the codebase and would like to rebuild docker images from the current state of the codebase, use `./codalab_service.py start -b`.
-If you've previously started an instance and thus have the database and root account initialization done, omit the `-i` flag to just bring the service up like so: `bash docker/codalab_service/start_service.sh`
+If you've previously started an instance and thus have the database and root account initialization done, omit the `-i` flag to just bring the service up like so: `./codalab_service.py start`

-You can customize variables such as the root account credentials, where the bundle store and home folder and mysql data are mounted in your local filesystem.
-To see a full list of these variables and their names, consult `docker/codalab_service/start_service.sh`.
+For more information, check out the [Wiki page](https://github.com/codalab/codalab-worksheets/wiki/Server-Setup)